prince916/Apni-Dukan-E-Store/README.md

-# This is basically a biling website
+# This is basically a biling website for E-commerce websites

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).